lastefoto-ee/beebifoto/content/en/post/what-to-wear-for-a-pregnancy-photoshoot/index.md

 {{< figure src="./pregnancy-photoshoot-1.jpg" title="Pregnancy photo shoot in Vogue style in Tallinn" >}}

-Perfectly emphasizes beautiful lines and curves of the figure.
-You can use it as an independent image or in combination with other items of clothing.
+Perfectly emphasizes the figure's lovely curves and lines.
+It can be used both on its alone and in tandem with other outfits.

 _YES:_ Solid black or nude/beige bodysuit (also ideal for shooting silhouettes if you don't want to be photographed in lingerie or nude).

-Bodysuits of bright colors or with prints will also look good, but please let me know in advance if you are planning to shoot with bright accents.
+Brightly colored or printed bodysuits also work well, however if you intend to use bright accents in your photos, please let me know in advance.

 ## Lingerie

 {{< figure src="./pregnancy-photoshoot-2.jpg" title="Pregnancy photo shoot in Tallinn" >}}

-For photos in lingerie, any type of underwear is suitable - basic, sports, smart.
+Any underwear, whether casual, sporty, or elegant, is appropriate for images in lingerie.

-To use under dresses, take smooth (without lace and appliqués), seamless nude/beige lingerie.
+Consider smooth, seamless nude/beige underwear that are free of lace and appliqués.

-On top of the lingerie, you can put on an open shirt/jacket, put on jeans/trousers, shoes down.
+You can wear an open shirt or jacket, open-toed shoes, and jeans or other clothes over the lingerie.

 ## Plain dress
 _Emphasize the graceful lines of your figure_

 {{< figure src="./pregnancy-photoshoot-3.jpg" title="Pregnancy photoshoot in Vogue style in Tallinn" >}}

-_YES:_ Luxurious evening dresses are perfect for a Vogue-style pregnancy photo shoot.
+_YES:_ Luxurious dress is ideal for a pregnant photo session a la Vogue.
-Even if it is not fully fastened, it does not matter, we will figure out how to hide it.
+It doesn't matter if it isn't completely fastened; we'll figure out a way to hide it.

 _NO:_ Summer "floral print" dresses